sensu/sensu-docs-legacy/source/docs/0.23/redis.md

 (preferred), such as RabbitMQ.
 Sentinel should be placed on machines that are believed to fail in an independent way.
 At least three instances of Redis Sentinel are required for a robust deployment.
-For more information about Redis Sentinel, please refer to the [official Sentinel documentation][?].
+For more information about Redis Sentinel, please refer to the [official Sentinel documentation][9].
 The following instructions will help you install and configure Redis Sentinel for Sensu's Redis connectivity.